amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![FC 8/10](./figures/SlideRules/FC8-10/front.jpg)

 As an engineering student, I used the FC 8/10 for ordinary, daily tasks.
 But when I needed the $LL$ scales, say for laboratory work and examinations, I used the Aristo 0968 log-log duplex.

-In general, hopping around slide rules is considered detrimental, since it robs the opportunity to develop an intimate relation with a single device.
-But the FC 8/10 is just a straight rule in a circular guise.
-Despite being circular in shape, it operates on the same principles as the Rietz straight rule: the outer portion of the FC 8/10 is analogous to the frame of the straight rule, the inner portion to the slide.
-And the circular shape of the device does indeed highlight, visually and literally, the wrap-around nature of the logarithmic scales.
-So, my switching between the FC 8/10 and the 0968 did not impact me, negatively.
+In general, hopping about the different slide rules is considered detrimental, since it robs one the opportunity to develop an intimate relation with a single device.
+But the FC 8/10 is a unique circular rule: it is just a straight rule in a circular guise.
+Despite being circular in shape, it operates on the same principles as the Rietz straight rule: the outer portion of the FC 8/10 is analogous to the frame of the straight rule, and the inner portion is analogous to the slide of the straight rule.
+And the circular shape of the device physically and visually highlights the wrap-around nature of the logarithmic scales.
+So, my flip-flopping between the FC 8/10 and the 0968 did not impact me, negatively.

 #### Fowler (UK)